Interactive Brokers Review

 If you are a day trader, you would be hard-pressed to find a cheaper alternative to Interactive Brokers for day trading.
 But not only stock traders will appreciate their fast executions and low fees.
 Also, future contract traders will be amazed by the fee structure.

 Futures traders pay as low as $0.25 per futures contract per side if they trade 20,000 futures contracts or more per month.
-That makes Interactive Brokers the best futures broker based on the commission structure for futures trading.
+That makes Interactive Brokers one of the best futures brokers based on the commission structure for futures trading.
 The maximum even for the less active futures trader is $0.85 per contract and side.
 That's much less than the competition offers.

 If you are a longer-term trader, then you have to weigh the math as to whether the commissions saved are worth paying the data feed if you do not have enough to offset the commissions charged for lack of trading.